Why I Built Page-Logger... and How It Made Me Money

 How far have we come?

 Nobody really knows how much.
-We think, for hearing other projects, that it’s about 6 months and made that our goal.
+We think, from hearing about other projects, that it’s about 6 months and made that our goal.
 But we haven’t got a clue how much work it is left for us.

 Read More